 Quokkas at the Valley of the Giants Tree Top Walk

 You’ve probably been told the only place to spot quokkas (AKA the happiest animals on the planet) is on Rottnest Island close to Perth.
 Historically, quokkas inhabited many areas within the south west.
 There is one little colony on the mainland still, and they live in the vegetation under the Tree Top Walk near Walpole.
 We’re not sure if they’re as keen on #quokkaselfies as their northern cousins, but keep your eyes peeled for these cute creatures!

 Native Australian wildlife at Bunbury Wildlife Park

-You’ll be able to tick off a few of the must-see Australian native animals here.
-There’s the opportunity to pat kangaroos and emus, chat with cockatoos and Australian birds, and spot wombats and other cuddly marsupials
+You’ll be able to tick off a few of the must-see Australian native animals at the Bunbury Wildlife Park.
+There’s the opportunity to pat kangaroos and emus, chat with cockatoos and Australian birds, and spot wombats and other cuddly marsupials.

 Wild yet friendly kangaroos at Karri Valley Resort

 In addition to myriad games and activities on offer at Karri Valley Resort, plus an evening parade from the resident kangaroos as they hop to nearby paddocks, there’s daily feeding at 3pm at the resort’s onsite animal farm.
 You’ll probably make friends with the local bird life which inhabit your chalet deck too.

 Gary Muir and the team at WOW Wilderness Cruises have been making visitors double over with laughter since they started running tours on the Walpole inlet decades ago.
 Learn about the region’s rare wildlife in a funny and informative guided tour aboard their eco cruise.